 Biscuit Wreath Dip

-- 5 ounces frozen chopped spinach (thawed, half of a 10 ounce package, roughly 150 grams)
+- 5 oz.
+Frozen Chopped Spinach thawed, half of a 10 ounce package, roughly 150 grams

-- 2 medium cloves garlic (very finely diced)
+- 2 medium Garlic Cloves very finely diced

 - Mix spinach, mozzarella, parmesan, cream cheese, ricotta, mayonnaise, garlic, and salt together in a bowl and set aside.